junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 ChatGPT, developed by OpenAI, is a cutting-edge language model that excels in understanding and generating human-like text.
 Node.js is a popular open-source runtime environment built on Chrome's V8 JavaScript engine, enabling developers to create scalable and efficient web applications.
 GridDB is a highly performant NoSQL database designed for handling time-series data and large-scale datasets, with features such as automatic data partitioning and high availability.

---- REMOVE ---

-### Node.js

-Node.js serves as the backbone of the web application, allowing developers to build a fast, scalable, and reliable system for processing and managing news data.
-With its non-blocking, event-driven architecture and extensive package ecosystem, Node.js makes it easy to implement complex features, such as real-time data processing and API integration.

-### GridDB

-To store and manage the vast amounts of news data and extracted topics, GridDB comes into play as the data storage solution.
-Its high-performance capabilities, support for horizontal scaling, and time-series data handling make it an ideal choice for managing the large-scale datasets involved in news topic modelling.
-Moreover, GridDB's efficient querying and data retrieval features ensure that the application can quickly serve relevant content to users.

-By combining the strengths of ChatGPT, Node.js, and GridDB, the powerful news topic modelling system can effectively analyze, organize, and present news content, providing users with a more meaningful and engaging experience.

---- END REMOVE ---

 ![system-arch](assets/images/system-arch.svg)

 In the given flow diagram, the interaction between ChatGPT, Node.js, and GridDB is illustrated, showcasing the overall system workflow for multi-news data acquisition, processing, and content tagging.
 The diagram can be broken down into the following steps for a better understanding: